Hygienist Explains: ZYN Nicotine Pouches Bad For Your Gums?

 Will nicotine pouches stain your teeth?

 Nicotine pouches can stain your teeth.
-Over time, the nicotine salts within the pouch will be oxidized and will go from a pale colour to a dark amber colour.
+Over time, the nicotine salts within the pouch will be oxidized and go from pale to dark amber.
 The darker the colour of the nicotine, the more it will cause yellow/brown stains on the teeth.

 However, nicotine pouches will stain less than traditional tobacco products such as smoking and smokeless tobacco.

-If you are worried about the staining on your teeth, don’t jump to using whitening toothpastes as they are extremely abrasive and can cause irreversible damage to the gums and teeth.
+If you are worried about teeth staining, don’t jump to using whitening toothpastes.
+They are extremely abrasive and can cause irreversible damage to the gums and teeth.

 In the post linked below, I go into detail about everything you NEED to know about stained teeth and whitening!